MedPhysUL/delia/README.md

 #### Structure your patients directory

 It is important to configure the directory structure correctly to ensure that the module interacts correctly with the data files.
-The repository, particularly the `patients` folder, must be structured as follows. *The names of the folders and files can differ, but they must be consistent with the names written in the* `settings.py` *file* (See the [File names](#file-names) section below).
+The repository, particularly the `patients` folder, must be structured as follows. *The names of the folders and files can differ, but they must be consistent with your own folders and files names*.

 ```
 |_📂 Project directory/
-  |_📄 settings.py
   |_📄 main.py
   |_📂 data/
     |_📄 series_descriptions.json